zammad/zammad-admin-documentation/system/data-privacy.rst

       :align: center
       :width: 90%

-   For each deleted user, the Activity Stream will be updated twice—once when the task is created, and once when it’s complete.
+   For each deleted user, the Activity Stream will be updated twice—once when the task is created, and once when it's complete.

    .. hint:: These notifications are only visible to users with ``admin.data_privacy`` permissions.